dimitar-nikovski/use-ref-scroller/README.md

 // scroll the element to the beginning of the screen horizontally const { elRef, scroll } = useRefScroller({ percentOfElement: 0, percentOfContainer: 0 });

-// scroll the center of the element to the center of the screen const { elRef, scroll } = useRefScroller();
+// scroll the center of the element to the center of the screen, after the first render const { elRef, scroll } = useRefScroller({ onMount: true });

 // scroll the element 200px from the bottom const { elRef, scroll } = useRefScroller({ offsetPx: -200, percentOfContainer: 100 });